Touch of the Highlands | Horse Riding Holidays in Iceland | Globetrotting

 You’ll be picked up from your hotel accommodation between 9-10am on day 1 of your ride (a specific meeting location and time will be provided by your hosts via email a week before your trip).

 You’ll arrive in Varmahlíð around 2pm where you’ll be met by your Icelandic guides and enjoy a light lunch before heading to the riding stable, which is located 8km outside of Varmahlíð.
-This will be your first glimpse into the world of the Icelandic horse culture.

 On day 7, you’ll be transported back to your Reykjavik accommodation, arriving between 2-4pm.
 Should you wish to begin your return journey home this day, you’ll be dropped off at the Flybus Airport bus stop where you’ll be able to make your own way to the airport.
 Please don’t book departing flights home before 8pm this evening.